ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 ## My Contribution

-This initiative was led by senior members of the Business Intelligence team.
+Senior members of the Business Intelligence team led this initiative.

 My role focused on supporting and maintaining ETL workflows that contributed to the centralized reporting environment.